rocky-linux/documentation/docs/guides/proxies/haproxy_apache_lxd.md

 ## Testing The Proxy

-As with the hosts (`/etc/hosts`) setup that we used so that our **proxyha** container can resolve the web servers, and since in our lab environment we don't have a local DNS server running, we need to set the hostname values on our local machine for both the **web1** and **web2** containers, but instead of using their IP addresses, we need to use the **proxyha** IP address for both.
+As with the hosts (`/etc/hosts`) setup that we used so that our **proxyha** container can resolve the web servers, and since in our lab environment we don't have a local DNS server running, we need to set the hostname values on our local machine for both the **web1** and **web2** containers.
+But, instead of using their IP addresses, we need to use the **proxyha** IP address for both.

 To do this, we need to modify our `/etc/hosts` file on our local machine.
-Consider this method of domain resolution a "poor mans DNS."
+Consider this method of domain resolution a "poor man's DNS."

 `sudo vi /etc/hosts`